Vanji Kottai Valipan: Plot

 Meanwhile, Mandakini who escapes from Velan, joins Senapathi and divulges details of the secret place where Chokkalingam, Sunder, Padma and others are hiding.
-In return, she asks him to send Sunder to her in order to live with him.
-Senapathi arrests all of them including Sunder.
-Mandakini realizes that Senapathi has tricked her, and gathers her army to save Sunder and the others.
+In return, she asks him to send Sundar to her in order to live with him.
+Senapathi arrests all of them including Sundar.
+Mandakini realizes that Senapathi has tricked her, and gathers her army to save Sundar and the others.
 Murugan and the people of Vanjikottai head to Senapathi's palace to bring down his government.

-Knowing this, Senapathi leaves the palace for the immediate execution of Sunder's and others death penalty.
+Knowing this, Senapathi leaves the palace for the immediate execution of Sundar and others' death penalty.
 Murugan gets to know the place where the execution is to occur and he brings his people to kill Senapathi.
 Mandakini who also arrives there with her army joins the battle to bring down Senapathi.
-During the battle, Senapathi throws his sword at Sunder, but it hits Mandakini when she tries to protect him.
+During the battle, Senapathi throws his sword at Sundar, but it hits Mandakini when she tries to protect him.
 The battle ended with the killing of Senapathi.
-Mandakini died while uniting Padma with Sunder.
+Mandakini died while uniting Padma with Sundar.

+Country is free from Senapathi's rule and Price is incarnated.